knuckleswtf/scribe-docs/laravel/20-migrating-v4.md

 ## Config file changes
 :::tip
-`php artisan scribe:upgrade` can handle all the changes in this section.
-We're listing them here for reference.
+`php artisan scribe:upgrade` automatically handles all the changes in this section.
 :::

 - A new `examples` key has been added, to configure how Scribe generates examples.
 It comes with two keys: